 Life insurance may be the most important risk management tool you have in your personal and business portfolio.
 It could be the capital your family needs to make sure a surviving spouse and children are well cared for after you pass.
 It could be a wealth transfer tool for families with a higher net worth.
 Or, it could just be a small policy aimed at offsetting the cost of ever increasing funeral expenses.

 Regardless of the goals you have with your life insurance, naming the proper beneficiary may be more difficult than you initially thought.

-- Provides quick access to cash when they need it most
+- It provides quick access to cash when they need it most

 - Provides the ability to help support minor children

-- Provides the ability to continue, or start, educational goals of children
+- It gives your spouse the ability to continue, or start, educational goals for your children

 However, there are some cons to naming your spouse:

 - Once received, the benefit is theirs to use as they wish

 - In blended families, blood heirs of the deceased spouse may lose out

 Should you name children (or grandchildren)?